WSU-cshimizu/ceg4110-group-project-404-not-found/deliverables/project-overview-proposal.md

 2. API: Python - Flask, Django, FastApi.
 - We choose Python for its simple syntax and ease of learning curve and because most of our team members are familiar with the language.

-3. Backend: MongoDB
+3. Backend: PostgreSQL
-- We decided to go for a document-based database because of its ease of use and easy to understand, as well as its flexibility to change things as the requirements list grows and shrinks.
+- We decided to use a relational database because of its ease of use and easy to understand, as well as its access to to related data points.

 4. Docker
 - We are thinking of using Docker because it is becoming an industry standard and will allow us to easily be able to deploy and run the app no matter the OS being used, improving our productivity.
 5. Design: Figma